Italy - Factors to watch on Jan. 24

 The Nigerian National Petroleum Corporation’s (NNPC) board will decide on the investors for its three major refineries this month, the state oil company said on Tuesday.
 The government has previously said it was in talks with Chevron, Total and ENI.

 The lender approved the issue of additional Tier 1 notes for 200 million euros.
-The issue was fully subscribed by Unicredit. .
+The issue was fully subscribed by UniCredit. .

 Board meetings on preliminary FY results.